 (Linke Wienzeile 38)

-Wagner also built the house at Wienzeile 38, which adjoins the Majolika House, as well as the next building at Köstlergasse 3.
+Wagner also built the house at Wienzeile 38, which adjoins the Majolica House, as well as the next building after that at Köstlergasse 3.

-Kolomon Moser, another famous name in the Vienna Modernism movement, designed the gold ornamentation that grabs the most attention at No. 38, which is also famous for its decorated corner construction.
+Kolomon Moser, another famous name in the Vienna Modernism movement, designed the gold ornamentation that grabs the most attention at No. 38.
+Be sure to view the decorated corner construction, too.

 The Köstlergasse house is far more low key.
 Consider it the blander cheese and biscuits to the patisserie of creativity on the Wienzeile.